Audemars Piguet tops Patek Philippe in revenue, report says

 Watches priced above 3,000 Swiss francs (S$4,385) accounted for 73 per cent of sales, but just 11 per cent of exports by unit.

-Sales of Richemont's Cartier and Vacheron Constantin watches gained 40 per cent and 53 per cent respectively, and Cartier unseated Swatch's Omega to move into second place in 2021.
+Sales of Richemont's Cartier and Vacheron Constantin watches gained 40 per cent and 53 per cent respectively, and Cartier unseated Swatch's Omega to move into second place last year.

 After years of market share losses, Richemont's watchmakers division boosted its overall market share to 10 per cent, Morgan Stanley said.